 Safety against criminals is something you have to look after.
 Be wary of suspicious people you see on the trail.
 Always ride in a group and avoid using the same trail often.

-We’ll talk about night safety in a minute but my general rule of thumb is that you should only ride in the dark if you know the area very well and usually if you have a friend riding with you.
-Unless you absolutely need to ride at night I don’t recommend it.
+Only ride in the dark if you know the area very well and usually if you have a friend riding with you.

 Know more or less how long it takes.
 If riding in the dark is unavoidable, be sure to have reflectors on your bike and on your clothing.
 Headlights will also be useful.